Delphi today looks like an unpretentious village, but the Greeks believed that this site was the center of the world.

-“Before visiting the archeological site, you need to go to the Kastalian Spring and drink the water”, I got the instructions as soon as I checked-in at the Hotel Kastalia in Delphi.
+“Before visiting the archeological site, you need to go to the Kastalian Spring and drink the water”, I got the instructions as soon as I checked in at the Hotel Kastalia in Delphi center.
 Warmly welcomed by the receptionist Dora, I’ve learned that the spring is considered to be sacred.
-It purifies the visitors before consulting the oracle.
+It purifies the visitors before they consult the Oracle.

 Tholos is a distinctive circular building constructed around 380 BC.
 Only three of the twenty Doric columns have been restored.
 In the inner circle of this masterpiece structure, there were ten Corinthian columns.
 Their absence today did not affect its instagrammability.
 It is the most popular place to take photographs in Delphi.

 In addition, the Sanctuary of Athena Pronaia includes the remains of the three temple buildings dedicated to this goddess of wisdom.
 The oldest one might have been constructed 28 centuries ago!

 If you are interested in ancient civilizations, make sure to read our article on the fascinating heritage of the Axumite civilization in Ethiopia.
 They have raised the world's largest monolithic monuments!